-- A. Intent.
-Accessory dwelling units (hereinafter referred to as "ADUs") are intended to: - 1.
-Provide homeowners with a means of providing for companionship and security. - 2.
-Add affordable small footprint, lower cost units to the existing housing supply. - 3.
-Make housing units within the City available to low and moderate income people. - 4.
-Provide an increased choice of housing that responds to changing needs, lifestyles (e.g., young families, retired), environmental sustainability, and modern development technology. - 5.
-Contribute to Protect neighborhood stability, and protect property values by creating avenues for additional income, aging-in-place, and the meeting of personal and property needs, and the single-family residential appearance by ensuring that ADUs are installed in a compatible manner under the conditions of this section. - 6.
-Maintain residential appearance by ensuring that ADUs are of sound quality and generally consistent with neighborhood patterns. - 67.
-Increase density in order to better utilize existing infrastructure and community resources and to support public transit and neighborhood retail and commercial services. - B. Procedures.
-Any property owner seeking to establish an ADU in the City of Tacoma shall apply for approval in accordance with the following procedures: - 1.
-Application.
-Prior to installation of an ADU, the property owner shall apply for an ADU permit with Planning and Development Services.
-A complete application shall include a properly completed application form, floor and structural plans for modification, and fees as prescribed in subsection B.2 below. - 2.
-Fees.
+A. Intent.
+Accessory dwelling units (hereinafter referred to as "ADUs") are intended to:

+1. Provide homeowners with a means of providing for companionship and security.

+2. Add affordable small footprint, lower cost units to the existing housing supply.

+3. Make housing units within the City available to low and moderate income people.

+4. Provide an increased choice of housing that responds to changing needs, lifestyles (e.g., young families, retired), environmental sustainability, and modern development technology.

+5. ProtectContribute to neighborhood stability, and protect property values by creating avenues for additional income, aging in place, and the meeting of personal and property needs, and the single family residential appearance by ensuring that ADUs are installed in a compatible manner under the conditions of this section.

+6. Maintain residential appearance by ensuring that ADUs are of sound quality and generally consistent with neighborhood patterns.

+67. Increase density in order to better utilize existing infrastructure and community resources and to support public transit and neighborhood retail and commercial services.

+B. Procedures.
+Any property owner seeking to establish an ADU in the City of Tacoma shall apply for approval in accordance with the following procedures:

+1. Application.
+Prior to installation of an ADU, the property owner shall apply for an ADU a building permit with Planning and Development Services.
+A complete application shall include a properly completed application form, floor and structural plans for modification, and applicable fees as prescribed in subsection B.2 below.

+2. Fees.
 Fees shall be required in accordance with Section 2.09.020.
-Upon sale of the property, a new owner shall be required to sign a new affidavit and to register the ADU, paying the applicable fee in accordance with Section 2.09.020. - 3.
-Accessory dwelling unit agreement.
+Upon sale of the property, a new owner shall be required to sign a new affidavit and to register the ADU, paying the applicable fee in accordance with Section 2.09.020.

+3. Accessory dwelling unit agreement.
 The owner of any property containing an ADU shall record with the Pierce County Auditor an accessory dwelling unit agreement for the ADU.
 Such agreement shall be in a form as specified by Planning and Development Services, and shall include as a minimum: (a) the legal description of the property which has been permitted for the ADU; (b) affirmation that the owner shall occupy either the main building or the ADU, and agrees to all requirements provided in subsection C.; and (c) the conditions necessary to apply the restrictions and limitations contained in this section.
 The property owner shall submit proof that the accessory dwelling unit agreement has been recorded prior to issuance of an\ADU permit by Planning and Development Services.
 The accessory dwelling unit agreement shall run with the land as long as the ADU is maintained on the property.
 The property owner may, at any time, apply to Planning and Development Services for a termination of the accessory dwelling unit agreement.
 Such termination shall be granted upon proof that the ADU no longer exists on the property.